After Flight 42 travels through a storm they find themselves in France, 1940, during World war II.

 The Germans are back, but apparently it is really easy to trick two pilots to collide in midair, so that is what they do.
 Fuel is becoming a problem and now the crew think maybe they should try to find their way home instead of live out the rest of their days in alternate 1940 France.
 But they can’t find the storm so they decide to give the radar to the radio tech.
 With it being fixed on the ground it will be better able to see than 30,000 up in the air.
 This is sound movie logic if I ever heard it.
 So they strip the radar, antennae, and then like throw in a tablet, USB charge stick, and maybe a Grays Sports Almanac.
 In the process they try to gather things to make a parachute, of which most is from a bunch of ponchos they get from an old man.
 The camera keeps lingering on this old man, all through the film, and it is obvious he is the twist at the end of the movie.

 They are dropping the package over German territory, so the Brits go and retrieve it.
-Somehow the wounded copilot is well enough help open the door and throw it out.
+Somehow the wounded copilot is well enough to help open the door and throw it out.
 I’m pretty sure they forget he was supposed to be seriously wounded from gunfire sustained from an airplane.
 Also, no one takes his seat when he leaves.
 Maybe Strong just didn’t want his seat getting cold in his absence.
 After a terrible fight scene on the ground, the Brits recover the package and take it back to Sheffield.
 Now, with zero training, radio operator Cpl.
 Sheffield hooks up the radar and locates the storm.

-Anyways, Dues Ex finds the storm and they fly through it.
+Anyways, Deus Ex finds the storm and they fly through it.
 I would expect them to reappear where they had left, over the middle of the Atlantic Ocean with no fuel and totally screwed.
 But no, for some reason they randomly appear over Germany and are able to land at an airport.
 Everyone deplanes, except the old man.
 Turns out he is Nigel Sheffield!
 Not even the captain can muster up any fake surprise for this obvious plot twist.
 Does this old man fly every flight from DC to London hoping to travel back in time?
 Is he actually 94 years old (assuming the movie takes place in 2015 and he was 19ish in 1940)?
 Is he from the other universe where Dunkirk was a failure and the Germans had jet fighters 4 years earlier than in our universe?
 We may never know the truth.

 Going back to that jacket cover.
 It says “based on true events”, a pretty bold claim, considering they went back to a past that was different from our own.
 And “The greatest battle that never happened!”?
 Considering there really wasn’t ever a battle in the movie, I guess that is true, and apparently it was the greatest one.
 Wish I could have seen that movie.